 What I wrote down (with no particular method to achieve) was to “Awaken the Joy of Movement in others”.
 I received the card in the post later that year and still had no idea how I was going to achieve it.
 What’s more I was still an elite gymnastic coach and technically precise, corrective and progressive (read anal) in my approach to training people, in which there is not much consideration for fun.

 To be honest I had forgotten about this idea of the joy of exercise.
-Or at least I thought I had forgotten, until I came to write this blog to announce the book and realised that in essence this is what my ROAM concept is ALL about.
+Or at least I thought I had forgotten until launched the book and realised that in essence this is what my ROAM concept is ALL about.

 I did a PT Mastery talk at the end of 2010 in which I showed my Personal Trainer development model of Athlete, Technician, Coach and Entertrainer.
 A technical programme is only good if it is performed, no coach can help you if you are un-coachable and demonstrating exercise can be intimidating.
 The Entertrainer’s main skill is to make exercise enjoyable so that it increases compliance.
 With compliance comes health, fitness and performance benefits.